Delwyn Young

 Delwyn Rudy Young (born June 30, 1982) is an American former professional baseball utility player.
 He played in Major League Baseball (MLB) for the Los Angeles Dodgers and Pittsburgh Pirates.
-He is currently the manager of the State College Spikes of the MLB Draft League.

-High school years
+He was most recently the hitting coach for the Wilmington Blue Rocks.

+Early life

-Young attended Littlerock High School in Littlerock, California where he was a student and a four-year letterwinner in baseball.
-Delwyn graduated in 2000.
+Young attended Littlerock High School in Littlerock, California where he was a four-year letter winner in baseball.
+He graduated in 2000.

-College years and draft
+College career and draft

 Young attended Santa Barbara City College under coach Teddy Warrecker where he still holds the team records for hits, runs, home runs and RBIs.

 Young was drafted twice by the Atlanta Braves in 2000 (31st round) and 2001 (29th round), but did not sign as he preferred to remain in college.

 Professional career

 Los Angeles Dodgers

 Young was drafted by the Los Angeles Dodgers in the 4th round of the 2002 MLB draft and signed with them on June 12, 2002.

-After hitting well in the Dodger rookie leagues in 2002 (.300) & 2003 (.323), Young played for the Vero Beach Dodgers in 2004, hitting .281 with 22 HRs, 85 RBIs, and 11 SBs earning Baseball America's second team Minor League All-Star honors as well as being a Florida State League All-Star at second base.
-In 2005, with the Double-A Jacksonville Suns he hit .296 with 16 HRs and 62 RBIs, leading to his promotion to the Triple-A Las Vegas 51s.
+After hitting well in the Dodger rookie leagues in 2002 (.300) & 2003 (.323), he played for the Vero Beach Dodgers in 2004, hitting .281 with 22 HRs, 85 RBIs, and 11 SBs earning Baseball America's second team Minor League All-Star honors as well as being a Florida State League All-Star at second base.
+In 2005, with the Double-A Jacksonville Suns, he hit .296 with 16 HRs and 62 RBIs, leading to his promotion to the Triple-A Las Vegas 51s.
 He hit .325 with the 51s in 36 games the remainder of the season.
 While he was with the 51s, the organization decided to change his position, moving him from second base to the outfield.
 He spent the entire 2006 season with the 51s, hitting .273 with 18 HRs and 98 RBIs, though he had a high strikeout total with 104 strikeouts.

-Young made his MLB debut with the Dodgers on September 7, 2006 against the New York Mets at Shea Stadium.
+He made his MLB debut with the Dodgers on September 7, 2006, against the New York Mets at Shea Stadium.
 He went hitless in one at bat.
 He appeared in eight games for the Dodgers in September, going hitless in five at bats as a pinch hitter.

-On August 3, 2007, Young made his first career start with the Los Angeles Dodgers.
+On August 3, 2007, he made his first career start with the Los Angeles Dodgers.
 He recorded his first hit as a pinch hitter on August 4 against the Arizona Diamondbacks.
 On August 9, in his second career start, he went 4 for 4 against the Cincinnati Reds.
 He hit his first major league home run on September 25, off Colorado Rockies' Manny Corpas.
-A couple days later he hit another one off San Francisco Giants' Barry Zito.
+A couple of days later he hit another one off San Francisco Giants' Barry Zito.